suspect-devices/digithink/docs/rethinkeverything/no-canonical/README.md

 ### Debian

 In this particular use case, Debian not only allowed me to install a system over a virtual serial console but allowed me to install from the original ubuntu.
 [So, I replaced ubuntu server with debian](https://www.digithink.com/rethinkeverything/no-canonical/debian/) on the secondary lxd server (with a temporary dual boot pathway back).
-Then I migrated the containers on the main server to the secondary server and repeated the process.
+Then I migrated the containers on the main server to theand repeated the process on our primary server.

 ### Incus